centreon/centreon-archived/doc/en/quick_start/add_svc_from_template.rst

 To add a service to a host you have to define only three fields:

 * Select the host in **Linked with Hosts** field
-* Define the name of the service in **Description** entry field, for example **Traffic-eth0** to monitor the traffic bandewith usage of interface eth0
+* Define the name of the service in **Description** entry field, for example **Traffic-eth0** to monitor the traffic bandwidth usage of interface eth0
-* Select a predifined template of service, for example **OS-Linux-Traffic-Generic-Name-SNMP**, in **Service Template** field
+* Select a predefined template of service, for example **OS-Linux-Traffic-Generic-Name-SNMP**, in **Service Template** field

 .. note::
     After selecting a template of service new field appear.
 This values describe arguments use to monitor your service.
     Most often it is the alert thresholds.
-You can use the defaut values or overwrite those.
+You can use the default values or overwrite those.

 Modify the value of macro **INTERFACENAME** to enter the name of network interface to monitor, for example **eth0**